Email Newsletter Layout & Design: 8 Best Practices to Boost Clicks

 Source: Workable

-Your newsletter design doesn’t need to include every kind of visual element to attract clicks.
+When designing your newsletter there’s no need to include every kind of visual element to attract clicks.
 For example, take a look at this newsletter by Sketch.

 The sections are clearly marked and visually distinct so the reader knows they’re reading a new story.
 This newsletter could easily have been crowded but it’s not and that’s why it works.